DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/Picking/Detection/detection_overview.rst

 * **Mod Finder** engine is fast and robust, it is recommended detection for most applications where the object is usally one side showing to the camera.
 * **3D Object Finder** engine is slightly slower, and it is recommended detection for random bin picking situations, where the object's showing face is different.
+* **Mono 3D** engine is using a single 2D camera for high accuracy 3D object locating.
+It is suitable for eye-in-hand situation, and able to achieve better than 3D camera accuracy for single object.
+* **Shape Finder** engine is suitable to find specific shapes on the images, and use it for robot guidance.
+It can detect shapes like circle, rectangle, ellipse etc..

 .. tip:: You can learn about the main ideas behind the Teach engine by watching this video tutorial.
 (TODO)